-COVID-19 specific indicators that should be used in addition to the core indicators
+In addition to the above core indicator tables, the GWC have developed COVID-19 specific indicators that should be used in addition to the core indicators where relevant:

 Theme Indicators at household-level Water Proportion of households by type of primary source of drinking water Hygiene Proportion of households having bleach or equivalent at home Hygiene Proportion of households disinfecting regularly latrines Hygiene Proportion of households disinfecting regularly their homes Sanitation Proportion of households sharing sanitation facility - by number of HH per sanitation facility COVID-19 Measures Proportion of households that are aware of COVID-19 risks to health and vulnerable groups?
-COVID-19 Measures Proportion of households putting in place measures to protect themselves against COVID-19 COVID-19 Measures Proportion of households reporting they are aware of protection measures such as physical distancing related to COVID-19/the current case of coronavirus IEC Proportion of households reporting having received information on COVID-19/the current case of coronavirus IEC Proportion of households by preferred means to receive information on COVID-19/the current case of coronavirus , by type of means IEC Proportion of households by most trusted means to receive information on COVID-19/the current case of coronavirus , by type of means Theme Indicator at area/community-level Water Proportion of communities by type of primary source of drinking water Hygiene Proportion of communities having bleach or equivalent at home Hygiene Proportion of communities disinfecting regularly latrines Hygiene Proportion of communities disinfecting regularly their homes Sanitation Proportion of communities sharing sanitation facility - by number of HH per sanitation facility
+COVID-19 Measures Proportion of households putting in place measures to protect themselves against COVID-19 COVID-19 Measures Proportion of households reporting they are aware of protection measures such as physical distancing related to COVID-19/the current case of coronavirus IEC Proportion of households reporting having received information on COVID-19/the current case of coronavirus IEC Proportion of households by preferred means to receive information on COVID-19/the current case of coronavirus, by type of means IEC Proportion of households by most trusted means to receive information on COVID-19/the current case of coronavirus, by type of means Theme Indicator at area/community-level Water Proportion of communities by type of primary source of drinking water Hygiene Proportion of communities having bleach or equivalent at home

-COVID-19 Measures Proportion of communities that are aware of COVID-19 risks to health and vulnerable groups?
-COVID-19 Measures Proportion of communities putting in place measures to protect themselves against COVID-19 COVID-19 Measures Proportion of communities reporting they are aware of protection measures such as physical distancing related to COVID-19/the current case of coronavirus IEC Proportion of communities reporting having received information on COVID-19/the current case of coronavirus IEC Proportion of communities by preferred means to receive information on COVID-19/the curre of coronavirus , by type of means IEC Proportion of communities by most trusted means to receive information on COVID-19/the current case of coronavirus, by type of means
+Hygiene Proportion of communities regularly disinfecting latrines Hygiene Proportion of communities regularly disinfecting their homes Sanitation Proportion of communities sharing sanitation facility - by number of HH per sanitation facility COVID-19 Measures Proportion of communities that are aware of COVID-19 risks to health and vulnerable groups?
+COVID-19 Measures Proportion of communities putting in place measures to protect themselves against COVID-19 COVID-19 Measures Proportion of communities reporting they are aware of protection measures such as physical distancing related to COVID-19/the current case of coronavirus IEC Proportion of communities reporting having received information on COVID-19/the current case of coronavirus IEC Proportion of communities by preferred means to receive information on COVID-19/the current case of coronavirus, by type of means IEC Proportion of communities by most trusted means to receive information on COVID-19/the current case of coronavirus, by type of means